-Eric is an experienced investigator, federal securities laws advisor, civil litigator, and trial attorney who represents clients in connection with Securities and Exchange Commission (SEC), Department of Justice (DOJ), Commodity Futures Trading Commission (CFTC) and Financial Industry Regulatory Authority (FINRA) inquiries or investigations; internal investigations; and a variety of federal securities laws compliance-related matters, including those related to digital assets, insider trading policies and procedures, broker-dealer AML policies and procedures, auditor independence rules, and the marketing rule applicable to investment advisers.
+Eric is an experienced investigator, federal securities laws advisor, civil litigator, and trial attorney who represents clients in connection with Securities and Exchange Commission (SEC), Department of Justice (DOJ), Commodity Futures Trading Commission (CFTC) and Financial Industry Regulatory Authority (FINRA) inquiries or investigations; internal investigations; and private securities litigation matters.
+Further, Eric regularly provides SEC-related disclosure or regulatory advice.
+For examples:

 Before joining DLA Piper, Eric served as a senior trial and enforcement attorney with the SEC for 15 years, where he developed a deep understanding of the SEC and the laws it enforces.